Private beta · rolling out now

 Tell Remember what you need.
 It builds the page.

 These aren’t templates.
-They’re examples of what Remember builds on its own — the app works for anything you throw at it.
+They’re examples of what Remember builds on its own.
+The app works for anything you throw at it.

 Built by someone who couldn’t find a tool that worked.

-I’m Rishi.
 I have ADHD, and I forget things constantly.
 I tried Notion, Obsidian, Mem, Apple Notes, and a dozen others.
 They all asked me to maintain them.
 The maintenance is what killed it every time.

 So I built the tool I needed.
 Remember is the place where your life’s context lives, organized the way it should be, with zero effort from you.